 10 reasons to study via Distance Education at Macquarie University

-- Convenience - the ability to study online, in your own time, at your own pace
+- Convenience - the ability to study primarily online, in your own time, at your own pace

-- Varied program options - the ability to study a variety of units in Arts, Science, Law or Education programs
+- Varied program options - the ability to study a variety of units in Arts, Languages, Ancient History, Science, Law, Security Studies or Early Childhood Education programs

 - Online enrolment and admission - the convenience of being able to accept your offer and enrol online into your program, without having to come to campus

-- Support - all Distance students receive access to a range of Macquarie University support services
+- Support - all Distance students receive access to a wide range of Macquarie University support services

 - Online collaboration - study with a diverse student population across Australia, and stay connected via online channels